Interviewing is an art. We all know the most common interview questions that can be asked in an interview like

 B. Situation type questions:

 Assessment of all the knowledge that an individual has along with all the values, work ethics and skills they possess are asked in situation type questions.
-By asking such questions, the organization does understand whether or not the respective candidate fits enough for the job being offered.
-Also the entire ability of the person will be reviewed upon.
+By asking such questions, the organisation does understand whether or not the respective candidate fits enough for the job being offered.
+Also, the entire ability of the person will be reviewed upon.

-Reasons and what happens on asking such questions:
+Reasons and what happens on asking such interesting interview questions:

 12. Try giving them puzzles to solve: